rajkharvar/disperse-clone/README.md

      ```
      Replace `<chain_id>` with the ID of the new chain, `<disperse_address>` with the address of the deployed Disperse contract, `<block_explorer_url>` with the URL of the block explorer for the chain, and `<chain_name>` with the name of the chain.

-3. Verifying the contract with the relevant chain block explorer:
+6. Verifying the contract with the relevant chain block explorer:

    - Follow the instructions provided in the Hardhat documentation at https://hardhat.org/hardhat-runner/docs/guides/verifying to verify the deployed contract on the new network's block explorer.

-4. Updating the README:
+7. Updating the README:
-   - Edit the README file of your project.
-   - Add the chain name and hyperlink for the Disperse contract on the block explorer.
+   - Add the chain name and hyperlink for the Disperse contract on the block explorer in Supported Network ⛓️ and addresses in [Supported Network ⛓️ and addresses](supported-network-%EF%B8%8F-and-addresses) section

 ## Supported Network ⛓️ and addresses